 - appropriate livestock (which will often be cattle), over which the agreement holder has full control

 - consideration of how best to manage associated features such as ditches and scrub

-- capital works to support this option (eg to increase the number of plant species, use option FM2 - Major preparatory work for priority habitats and priority species)
+- capital works to support this option (eg to increase the number of plant species, use option FM2 - Major preparatory works for priority habitats (creation and restoration) and priority species

 Upland calcareous and other very extensively managed grassland, especially in large parcels, may not be accepted for this option.
 Such grassland may be eligible for other options, such as: